tembo-io/website/docusaurus/blog/2023-08-16-introducing-pg-later/index.md

 ### Dispatch queries

 You're now set to dispatch your queries.
 Submit the query using pglater.exec, and be sure to take note of the `job_id` that is returned.
-In this case, it’s the first job so the `job_id` is 1.
+In this case, it's the first job so the `job_id` is 1.

 ```sql
 select pglater.exec(